labordynamicsinstitute/replicability-training/README.md

 ## Applying

-Applications are accepted approximately 4-6 prior to the training day, and close approximately 10 days prior to the training day.
+Applications are open  approximately 4-6 weeks prior to the training day, and close approximately 10 days prior to the training day.
 For more information, see [https://www.ilr.cornell.edu/labor-dynamics-institute/student-employment-opportunities](https://www.ilr.cornell.edu/labor-dynamics-institute/student-employment-opportunities).

 ## Prior to Training